Private cloud is an essential element of a broader enterprise journey to cloud, including public and hybrid cloud.

 With PaaS, the execution environment is included on top of the infrastructure elements.
 PaaS enables users to deploy custom or standardized applications with supported APIs, scripts, programming languages, and tools.
 End users control their deployed applications and configuration settings, but the providers manage everything below this layer.

 SaaS is the next level up from PaaS, where end users consume the application over the network.
 With SaaS, a provider manages everything up to and including the application itself.
 Users access the services via an array of devices, such as web browsers and mobile applications.
-Examples of SaaS include Salesforce and Microsoft Office 365, as well as Desktop as a Service (DaaS).
+Examples of SaaS include Salesforce and Microsoft 365, as well as Desktop as a Service (DaaS).
 More complex services such as Database as a Service (DBaaS) may be considered either PaaS or SaaS, depending on how they are used.

 With public cloud, a third-party service provider delivers services such as infrastructure, platform, and software over the internet for use by the general public.
 The service providers typically own, operate, and deliver the services using their own data centers.